Subscribe to updates

 Updates were provided from the Transport, Economy, and Skills Advisory Boards.

-The Transport Advisory Board focused on the transition to the new Local Transport Authority arrangements, including the development of the Local Transport Plan and the new funding framework.
-The consultation on the draft Local Transport Plan received approximately 1,700 responses.
+The Transport Advisory Board highlighted the transition to the new Local Transport Authority arrangements and the development of the Local Transport Plan, which received approximately 1,700 consultation responses.
 Concerns were raised about Lancashire's limited visibility in national rail policy, particularly in relation to the Northern Powerhouse Rail announcements.

 The Economy Advisory Board discussed the relaunch of the Growing Places Fund as the Lancashire Investment Fund, expressing strong support for its alignment with the Growth Plan.
-Updates on tourism data showed increased day visitors but slightly lower employment levels, prompting discussion on pressures facing the hospitality sector and concerns about a potential accommodation levy.
+Updates on tourism trends and concerns regarding the hospitality sector and potential accommodation levies were noted.
 A Growth Plan dashboard is being developed for monitoring progress.

 The Skills Advisory Board received an update on the reduction in Skills Bootcamp funding and considered options for managing this.
-Preparations for the devolution of the Adult Skills Fund were noted as on track.
-A draft outcomes framework for Get Lancashire Working was presented, highlighting a reduction in economic inactivity but a rise in health-related inactivity and youth unemployment.
-Updates from the Skills Hub included the Lancashire Skills Pledge celebration, progress on the STEM and Digital Bursary Programme, and the rollout of Connect to Work.
+Preparations for the devolution of the Adult Skills Fund were on track for August 2026.
+Updates from the Skills Hub included the Lancashire Skills Pledge celebration, progress on the STEM and Digital Bursary Programme, and the rollout of the Connect to Work programme.

 Urgent Business